Bit-Quill/opensearch-project-sql/docs/user/ppl/functions/datetime.rst

 Usage: Returns a string value containing string format specifiers based on the input arguments.

-Argument type: TYPE, STRING
-TYPE must be one of the following tokens: [DATE, TIME, DATETIME, TIMESTAMP].
-STRING must be one of the following tokens: ["USA", "JIS", "ISO", "EUR", "INTERNAL"] (" can be replaced by ').
+Argument type: TYPE, STRING, where TYPE must be one of the following tokens: ["DATE", "TIME", "DATETIME", TIMESTAMP"], and STRING must be one of the following tokens: ["USA", "JIS", "ISO", "EUR", "INTERNAL"] (" can be replaced by ').

 Examples::